triadic-cosmos/triadic-cosmos/README.md

 - didactic toy universes,
 - emergent dual time,
 - closure‑bounded physics,
-- and a full canon of books.
+- and a full canon of books and papers.

 Because of this breadth, ecosystems of this scale are **almost never** accepted
 immediately by the scientific mainstream.
 Historically, large architectural